mattlucero7/ps-prompt/ReadMe.md

-# Customized PowerShell Prompt
+# Matteoo7 PowerShell Prompt

-This repository contains a custom PowerShell prompt script designed to enhance your terminal experience, especially when working in Visual Studio Code (VSCode).
+This repository contains a custom PowerShell prompt script designed to ✨enhance✨ your terminal experience, especially when working in Visual Studio Code (VSCode or VSCode Insiders).

 ## Features